gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 }
 ```

-### `switch`
+### 4. `switch` statement

-The switch statement executes a block of code depending on different cases. it evaluates an expression.The value of the expression is then compared with the values of each case in the structure.
+The `switch` statement executes a block of code depending on different cases. it evaluates an expression.The value of the expression is then compared with the values of each case in the structure.
 If there is a match, the associated block of code is executed.

 ```javascript
 // Syntax